 Considering the different audiences mentioned above, music helps set the right mood for your guests.
 Whether they are looking to enjoy a quiet evening or a night on the town, the proper music selections set the mood.
 Most concepts we work on tend to use a custom music station or build a proprietary music track to match up with the vibe they want to create.

 Finally, a restaurant’s fixtures and décor can make a huge impact.
 One example is lighting fixtures.
 Designer lighting fixtures by themselves can send the message that a concept they are using is fine dining or casual.
 Décor selection can have the same effect.
 It’s critical when making the final selection on color schemes, furniture materials, lighting fixtures, and art that it will be appealing to the primary audience you are interested in attracting.
 These are the elements that create entertainment for the guest while they are dining.

 Atmosphere is extremely important for any restaurant.
-When guests feel comfortable and relaxed in the environment, they are more likely to stay longer and order more food and drinks.
-Likewise, if guests feel crowded and distracted by loud music, they are more likely to eat as quickly as possible in order to leave.
-For this reason, it is important that restaurants take the necessary steps to create an atmosphere that is just right.
-This will ensure that guests enjoy more than just good food, but they will have a great experience overall!
+When guests feel comfortable and relaxed in the environment, they are more likely to stay longer and order more food and drink.
+Likewise, if guests feel crowded and distracted, they are more likely to eat and run.
+For this reason, it is important restaurants take the necessary steps to create an atmosphere just right.
+At the Gilkey Restaurant Consulting Group we can assist you to navigate these critical design decisions.